ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 1. Click **OK** in the pop up message to use the device.

-    Your board is now ready to be used for flashing and debugging.
+    Your board is now ready to be used to run and debug a project.

 ### Build the csolution project